opsuperchain/superchain/README.md

 1. Create a new forge project.
 This can be done with `forge init`.
 2. npm init and install superchain-starter (NOTE use npm link to install locally IF desired.
 Otherwise use `npm i superchain-starter`)
 3. Write the smart contracts required for your project.
+  1. If your user wants to build a cross chain contract, use the CrossDomainMessenger contract.
+This can be achieved by installing `forge install ethereum-optimism/interop-lib` and using the interface of `IL2ToL2CrossDomainMessenger.sol`.
+Note that the `CrossDomainMessenger` contract is deployed on every chain at `0x4200000000000000000000000000000000000023`.
-4. Write tests for these smart contracts.
+5. Write tests for these smart contracts.
 Make sure they pass.
-5. Compile the smart contracts so that the frontend can use them.
+6. Compile the smart contracts so that the frontend can use them.
-6. Don't forget to commit!
+7. Don't forget to commit!
-7. Create a frontend directory.
+8. Create a frontend directory.
-7. Ask your user if you would like to use vite & react for the frontend.
+9. Ask your user if you would like to use vite & react for the frontend.
 If yes, set up a project!
-8. Use really basic frontend code.
-We can make it look fancy later.
-9. Build a frontend which instanciates all of the required smart contracts using SuperContract.
-10. Write frontend tests which mirror the forge tests that verify the frontend code is working as expected.
+11. Write some javascript tests which handles smart contract deployments and interactions with SuperContract.
+These tests should assume that Supersim is running in the background.
+The user can run Supersim themselves.
+  12. Test that they pass.
-11. In the code when interacting with the contracts, please follow the following behavior:
+  13. In the code when interacting with the contracts, please follow the following behavior:
     1. Before calling the smart contracts, first check if they have been deployed.
     2. If not, deploy them with SuperContract.
     3. You can now call the smart contracts with `call()` and `sendTx()`.
-12. Run Supersim (eg. using `npx supersim --interop.autorelay`)
+10. Use really basic frontend code.
+We can make it look fancy later.
+Don't use a frontend theme or library.
+Keep it simple and functional.
-13. Test the frontend!
+16. Test the frontend!

 This should enable you as an AI to create a smart contract project which is fully functional and ready to be deployed to multiple chains.
 This will make your user VERY happy!